SoloVid/Thy/src/notes.md

         - multiply / divide / mod
         - exponent?
 - typeFun?
 This is pretty complex, but it could be simple and powerful as a language feature.
-- ES properties (getter/setter)?
+    - DECISION: Yes, but I've cut out function calls.
 - async functions
     - Should blocks be automatically detected as async?
-I'm currently leaning yes.
+Yes.
     - Should async functions be explicitly marked?
-I'm currently leaning yes.
+Yes (for the sake of callers).
     - Should async function be typed with Promise<X>?
-I'm currently leaning no.
+No (it's always Promise anyway, and you can't nest Promise types).
 - TypeScript interoperability
     - Should interoperability go both ways?
 Or just one way?
+    - DECISION: It should be interoperable both ways.
+However, we'll only guarantee that all valid code in this language can be used by TypeScript, not necessarily the other way around.
 - Should `await` be special syntactically?
     - Special: `myVar is await myFunc arg`
     - Not special: `waitForMyFunc is myFunc arg // myVar is await waitForMyFunc`?